n8n-io/n8n-docs/docs/doc2/SSO/index.md

 #### Greater IT efficiency
 Manage user accounts in one place.
 Group memberships or roles can be used to automatically grant or revoke user access to apps.

-Here you will find helpful documentation on the subject of SSO:
+<ins>Here you will find helpful documentation on the subject of SSO:</ins>

 * [Configuring SSO in Infor Cloud](/doc2/configuring-sso-in-cloud/)